A Guide for Parents of Children with Special Educational Needs 2021 – 2022

 When a teacher thinks a child may have Special Educational Needs, they will look at how they can adapt their teaching and the work they ask the child to do.
 This is called differentiation.

 If teachers think a child needs something additional to other children in class or something different, they will talk to the school’s Special Educational Needs Coordinator (SENCo), Mrs Phillips.
+[Please note that Mrs Phillips is currently on Maternity Leave; Mrs Stimpson is acting SENCo in her absence].

 The SENCo will provide the teacher with further advice and suggestions.
 The SENCo may also decide that the child needs additional support.